nzbart/sqlgrep/README.md

 * Only compiles on Windows.
 * Only supports a basic substring search.
 * Does not output results in an easily machine parseable format, such as XML or JSON.
-* Doesn't detect which version(s) of SQL Server ODBC driver are installed.

 There are no plans to make a GUI, since there are already some nice GUI tools available with search features, such as [HeidiSQL](https://www.heidisql.com/).